jamesshore/testing-without-mocks-complex/README.md

 #### [Parameterless Instantiation](https://www.jamesshore.com/v2/projects/testing-without-mocks/testing-without-mocks#instantiation)

 Every class can be instantiated without providing any parameters.
-[WwwConfig](src/www/www_config.js) can’t be instantiated without parameters, so it provides a `createTestInstance()` method for use by tests.
+It doesn't make sense for [WwwConfig](src/www/www_config.js) to be instantiated without parameters, so it provides a `createTestInstance()` method for use by tests.
+It has optional defaults.

 #### [Signature Shielding](https://www.jamesshore.com/v2/projects/testing-without-mocks/testing-without-mocks#sig-shielding)

-Almost every test has helper methods that are used to simplify tests and shield them from changes.
+Almost every test has helper methods that are used to simplify the tests and shield them from changes.

 #### [Collaborator-Based Isolation](https://www.jamesshore.com/v2/projects/testing-without-mocks/testing-without-mocks#isolation)